MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/sla-modern-flow-not-valid.md

     :::image type="content" source="media/sla-modern-flow-not-valid/cloud-flows.png" alt-text="Screenshot shows the Cloud flows option in the left menu." border="false":::

-6. To get the affceted flow name we can do a odata call with the affected flow id from the error.
+6. To get the affected flow name, do an odata call with the affected flow id from the error.

    find flow name : (<org_url>)/api/data/v9.1/workflows(<modern_flow_id_visible_in_error>)

-   Search with that name on power automate.
+   Search with the name on Power Automate.

 7. Select the respective flow, and then select **Turn off** and then **Turn on** from the top menu.